bitcoinlayers/bitcoinlayers/README.md

 If you'd like to see your project added to Bitcoin Layers, please see the section below.

+## Using our research

+If you're building a #Bitcoin L2 and sidechain focused data platform, you're welcome to use Bitcoin Layers research.
+Everything we release is free and open-source under an MIT license.
+We ask that you reference this project with a link to the domain bitcoinlayers.org.

 ## How to add a Project

 1. Create a new [layername].json file by copying the moneta.json template.
 Please include as much information around the project as you can.